SynapseProject/zephyr.docs/docs/FileSystem/filesystem.md

 New implementations can be added simply by extending the Abstract classes ZephyrFile.cs and ZephyrDirectory.cs and providing the deatils for the abstract properties and methods.
 Below is a check-list of the code base objects that need to be updated or modified to support a new implementation type.

-* Determine new "root" or protocol identifier (see "Root or Protocol Format" sectio below)
+* Determine new "root" or protocol identifier (see "Root or Protocol Format" section below)
 * Extend ZephyrDirectory and ZephyrFile classes under seperate folder in "Implementations".
 * Implement Abstract properties and methods in each class.
 * Add new UrlTypes to Enums.cs (MyImpFile, MyImpDirectory).